mailightkun/codeigniter-twig/README.markdown

 Add the Twig config file to application/config/twig.php

-Download and extract the Twig library into application/libraries.
+Download the [Twig library](http://twig.sensiolabs.org/).
+Extract the it into application/libraries.
 The directories should look like this

     application/libraries/Twig
     |-- Error